furkangomleksiz/krontech-project/docs/seo-migration.md

   a prefix match, but this adds complexity and risks over-matching.
 For a typical B2B site with a bounded URL set, explicit rules are safer.

-- **Server-side redirect caching at the CDN layer**: This is the ideal long-term architecture (Nginx / CloudFront redirects before hitting Next.js at all).
-The middleware approach is correct for the current stage and can be replaced with a CDN rule set once the redirect list stabilizes.
+- **Redirect caching at the proxy layer**: Nginx is now in front of Next.js and caches public page responses (200s) for 60 s.
+However, redirect responses (301/302) are not cached by Nginx (`proxy_cache_valid 200 1m` — 200 only), so redirect resolution still runs through Next.js middleware on every request.
+Moving the redirect rule list into Nginx `map` directives would eliminate that hop, but is out of scope until the redirect list stabilizes post-migration.

 - **410 Gone**: The current model supports 301/302 only.
 If a page is removed with no replacement, add a `noIndex: true` flag to the content record and set the canonical